SuperBluestar/smart-contract_solidity/Readme.md

 Now we'll store a state and access the state.

-Deploy the contract by running (you have to do this by every new contract.
+Deploy the contract by running (you have to do this to every new contract):

 ```
 $ ./deploy.sh examples/example2.sol